MileHacker Logo

 Airports & Flights

 Krabi International Airport (KBV): This acts as the closest and most common entry point for travelers heading to Ko Lanta.
 It lies approximately 70 kilometers from the island.
-KBV handles domestic flights from Bangkok and other Thai cities, along with some regional international flights.
+KBV handles domestic flights from Bangkok and other Thai cities, along with certain regional international flights.

 Airlines & Routes